ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 When mounting the GQ7, and antennas, you will need to measure the offsets between the GQ7 and the mount it is placed on, as well as the antennas and the mount they are placed on, and update the .urdf.xacro file we made above with those offsets.

-**Note:** The GQ7 has axes printed on the case, in ROS if you are using the robot_description like we are using in this tutorial, **DO NOT** use those as a reference, instead use the `ROS body frame <https://www.ros.org/reps/rep-0103.html#coordinate-frame-conventions>`_.
+**Note:** The GQ7 has axes printed on the case.
+However, these axes correspond to the standard NED navigation convention, with Z down and gravity up.
+This tutorial is configured to use the `ROS standard body frame convention <https://www.ros.org/reps/rep-0103.html#coordinate-frame-conventions>`_, so those axes should be ignored in favor of the ROS convention.

 2- Configure your GQ7